NYPL/ami-preservation/docs/pages/resources/serviceNow_DAR_MDR_documentation.md

 #### Important Note on Migration Statuses

 - **Simple vs. Complex Statuses**
-   - **Simple Status:** This will initially display as either "Migrated" or "Unmigrated."
+   - **Simple Status:** This will initially display as either "Migrated" or "Migration target."
-     - **Unmigrated:** If the status is marked as "Unmigrated," it’s beneficial to click on the status.
+     - **Migration target:** If the status is marked as "Migration target," it’s beneficial to click on the status.
 This will open a window revealing the item’s **complex status.**
    - **Complex Status:** The complex status may provide additional details that are crucial for determining the next steps.
-For example, an item marked as "Unmigrated" in the simple status might have a complex status indicating special treatment is required, such as "AMI re-batch: vendor (mold)."
+For example, an item marked as "Migration target" in the simple status might have a complex status indicating special treatment is required, such as "AMI re-batch: vendor (mold)."
 This indicates that the item’s digitization was attempted but could not be completed due to condition issues, and it may need to be sent to a specialty vendor.
 Understanding the complex status is important because it impacts the timeline and process for accessing the item.

 ## Form Selection Based on Migration Status

 - If the item is marked as **"Migrated":** Submit a DAR to request access to the digital file.
-- If the item is marked as **"Unmigrated":** Submit an MDR to initiate the digitization process.
+- If the item is marked as **"Migration target":** Submit an MDR to initiate the digitization process.

 ### Handling Partially Digitized Groups

 - **Scenario:** When requesting access to a group of items where some have a migration status of "Migrated" and others "Unmigrated":
   - **Action:** Submit the appropriate form based on the status of each item:
     - **For "Migrated" items:** Submit a DAR for the digital files.
-    - **For "Unmigrated" items:** Submit an MDR to initiate digitization.
+    - **For "Migration target" items:** Submit an MDR to initiate digitization.
   - **Note:** In some cases, it may be necessary to submit both a DAR and an MDR if the request involves a mixed group of items.

 ## Workflow Impact Ramifications Based on Type of Access Requested